Chillee/MovieRankings/README.md

 1. Harold and Kumar go to White Castle - 6/10.
 This is difficult to rate because it's the first movie that's "so bad, it's good".
 It's a funny movie with more character development than 1917.
 1. 1917 - 6/10.
 There were a few cool shots like the waterfall scene.
 I felt scammed when the pudgy boy died thirty minutes into the movie.
 Overall, the one-shot limit made the movie feel super slow.
 Espeically in the beginning where all they do is walk.
 The ending was also quite lackluster.
 He gets a "fuck-off" and has a "emotional" moment with the brother.
 I wasn't particularly moved.
 After this movie and Dunkirk, I think it's possible that I just don't like war movies very much.
 WW1 also seems less interesting to me than WW2.
 1. The Fountain - 6/10.
 Cool visuals and good soundtrack, but otherwise a budget Cloud Atlas
+1. The Two Popes - 6/10.
+The movie was cute but a bit cliche.
+The popes felt one dimensional.
+Classic leader who doesn't want to lead trope.
 1. The Maltese Falcon - 5.5/10.
 This is really a review of Chinatown.
 The beginnings of both movies are incredibly similar.
 The femme fatale comes in and hires our protagonist.
 She is mysterious and arouses suspicion We are introduced to a character who dies a few scenes later.
 Our PI falls in love with the femme fatale.
 Okay, if this is the first "noir film", then a lot of progress was made in 30 years.
 In Chinatown, we follow the PI and see the same clues that he sees.
 In Falcon, the clues are mainly revealed by people - there's nothing for me to figure out at any point and I feel like a spectator.
 The romance in the movie feels so strange/forced.
 I didn't really understand that they were in love with each other; I thought Sam was just a womanizer.
 They profess their love for each other at the end, where the fuck did that come from??
 Now I see the spin on the femme fatale from Chinatown.
 Sam has some really clever scenes where he "Harvey Spectre"'s everyone else.
 Not a good film in isolation, but it made me appreciate Chinatown much more.
 1. Frozen 2 - 5.5/10.
 Honestly, I'll watch any Frozen sequel, I like the characters (Anna) enough.
 Character development kinda sucked though.
 Olaf is in some philosophical phase that doesn't make too much sense to me.
 He keeps talking about change... who is the target audience here?
 The kids that watched Frozen that are older now?
 There was a decent amount of expoisition to say that everyone is a few years older now (Oh I see the first movie came out six years ago so the Frozen universe is in real time.)
 That's actually pretty cool.
 I think something similar goes in in HTTYD and the Before Trilogy and it works out well.
 Anna...
 I really wish she got some powers.
 There was some plot points about her being powerless so I thought she would have some kind of magic.
 Instead she becomes the queen.
 Honestly that was a big twist for me - should she really be queen...?
 Kristoff has the stupidest arc, he's basically a blubbering idiot the entire movie.
 I couldn't believe what I was watching when I saw his solo song.
 It felt so out of place in Frozen.
 Elsa makes negative progress as a person?
 We dedicated an entire movie to her not shutting others out and she does it again (not in a redeeming way either, she does it towards the end!)
 Plot wasn't great either.
 Who is the person singing?
 There was so much anticipation for it but I left that scene confused.
 Was it their dead mother?
 Was it Elsa the entire time?
 Why did Elsa freeze?
 What happened to the parents?
 This was a man vs nature type movie which is unique, I suppose.
 The film itself is also a lot darker than the first, both in color and mood.
 As an aside, the Into the Unknown melody is basically [this](https://youtu.be/zr18GgCvVQs?t=155).
 The music was not amazing.
 The mysterious melody did get stuck in my head though and it seems like "Into the Unknown" is suppose to be the flagship song (I'm basing this off the fact that Weezer and Panic! did covers of this song).
 I feel kinda snubbed with "Show Yourself" though.
 Who was it?
 The theme just doesn't have the same appeal as "Let it Go".
 The animation was absolutely amazing.
 I remember the Elsa running into the ocean scene from the trailer.
 The way that scene ends with her taming the horse is awesome.
 I enjoyed every scene with the water horse.
 The chameleon was ok as well but I wish it actually did something.
 The callbacks to Frozen 1 were good too - Olaf summarizing the plot and Elsa listening to herself sing Let it Go.
 This time around, I notice that Frozen has a top notch cast!
 Idina (Elsa) played Elphaba, Kristen Bell(Anna)...
 Well Eleanor from the Good Place which is top notch to me, Johnathan Groff (Kristoff) is King George in Hamilton and Jon Gadd (Olaf) is Elder Cunningham in Book of Mormon.
 These are big names in the musical world!
 1. The Wandering Earth - 5.5/10.
 Ambitious movie and I like end of the world movies which is why it's this high.
 However, I don't like the changing of plans.
 Feels Deus Ex Machina